In the magical Trullis valley

 Martina Franca - third Sunday of the month, Via Della Libertà

 Monopoli - fourth Sunday of the month, Piazza XX Settembre

 Please note: the Google Maps are only approximative, the exact address will be given after finalized booking.

 Choose your holiday home

-There is one living room, a dining room and kitchen in the TRULLO, as well as another small kitchen-living room in the MAIN LAMIA (the low, neighboring building with barrel vault roof).
-There is enough room inside and 8 to 12 people can spread themselves out.
+There is enough room inside and 8 to 10 people can spread themselves out.
 However, the living room and dining room only seat four each.
 This shouldn't be a problem, since you will spend most of your time outside, anyway - either on a sun lounge at the pool or under the shady roof of the terrace, where there is a long wooden table at which all people can gather.

 What you should know:

-There is enough water for you and your group, but water is very valuable here - it is certainly a commodity you can not take for granted.
+There is enough water for you and your group, but water is very valuable here, it is certainly a commodity you can not take for granted.
 This region offers a wide blue sky but very few clouds = water.
 The owner and we request that you are as sparing as possible with water, during your stay.
 Don't let the taps run unnecessarily.
 Please be polite, respectful and economical with your water consumption and treat the house as carefully as your own.
-How to be polite with your water consumption?
-Just ask us.

 Weekly rates in €